-Turning a spare bedroom into your home office brings plenty of perks, but it also means the distractions of home are now within earshot.
+Turning a spare bedroom into your home office brings plenty of perks.
+It also means the distractions of home are now within earshot.
 There are pets to be snuggled, dishes to be done, laundry, and before you know it, your family is coming home and you’ve barely put a dent into your workday.

 But what about work-life balance?

-In the same way that one can find themselves accidentally three episodes deep into a new Netflix series without blinking, so too can you find yourself be hunched over your inbox at midnight, thinking you’ll just answer a couple more emails—potentially with a seething partner in the other room.
+In the same way that one can find themselves accidentally three episodes deep into a new Netflix series without blinking, so too can you find yourself hunched over your inbox at midnight.
+You’re innocently thinking you’ll just answer a couple more emails—potentially with a seething partner in the other room.

 Since your office is your home and your home is your office, it’s vital to draw a line between your work and the rest of your life.
 Setting specific “office hours” (even if your office is your bed) and designating a “get sh** done zone” in your home is helpful.
 You may not be your own boss, but you must be your own supervisor.